microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-urgency.md

 You've now created a flow to create Planner tasks and replaced the in-app task creation with the flow.
 In the process, we added additional functionality by conditionally setting the **Priority** field.
 But you don’t have to stop there, you can enhance the flow to set additional planner task properties or do other actions, such as having the flow create the task in some other task management system like **Microsoft To-Do**.

-1. To test the app, in Teams, go to the team in which your Issue reporting app is published and report an issue.
+1. To test the app, in Teams, go to the team in which your Issue Reporting app is published and report an issue.

 2. In Power Automate, view the execution log for your flow.
 Verify the flow executed successfully.